Skip to main content

 Optimising Materials

-- Set the Reflection Max Depth to a low amount if you don't really need it to be that high, 1 will work fine in most circumstances.
-Either disable glossiness for midground/ background objects &/or disable tracing of reflections for background objects.
+• Set the Reflection Max Depth to a low amount if you don't really need it to be that high, 1 will work fine in most circumstances.
+Either disable glossiness for midground/ background objects and/or disable tracing of reflections for background objects.
 This works extremely well with the new LOD object in Forest Pack.
 Avoid using Refraction and Opacity at the same time.

 Surfaces